top of page

 3. Resume or CV highlighting relevant public art experience.

-4. Portfolio of at least 10 previous works, including title, medium, dimensions, location, and year completed.
+4. Portfolio of 5 previous works, including title, medium, dimensions, location, and year completed.

 5. Budget for the project, inclusive of all costs, including: the artist’s design fee, materials, fabrication, engineering, transportation, installation, insurance, permits, structural engineering, travel, and any other related expenses.